BenLangmead/bowtie2/MANUAL.markdown

 ------------------------------------------

 We say that Bowtie 2 is in "beta" to convey (a) that it is not as polished as a tool that has been around for a while, and (b) it is still in flux.
-Features and file formats might still change in the near future, so please do not depend heavily on these remaining static.
+Features, file formats, and performance characteristics (speed, sensitivity, and accuracy) will probably continue to change from release to release until the "beta" disgnation is removed.

 Obtaining Bowtie 2
 ==================